ALecX0580/Code-Lab-1/README.md

 # Code-Lab-1
-This repository is for Exercises provided by BathSpa University
+This repository is for submission of homework and class activities